Requirements for Master's Degrees and Certificates

 Application for a Graduate Certificate

-Candidates seeking an approved graduate level certificate must submit both an Application for Graduate Certificate form and an Application for Certificate Conferral form by the specified deadline to formally receive the certificate online through Warrior Web.
-A nonrefundable $30 processing fee is required when submitting the Application for Certificate Conferral form.
+Candidates seeking an approved graduate-level certificate must submit both an Application for Graduate Certificate form and an Application for Certificate Conferral form by the specified deadline to formally receive the certificate online through Warrior Web.
+A non-refundable $30 processing fee is required when submitting the Application for Certificate Conferral form.

 Students who do not fulfill certificate requirements in the intended semester must reapply and pay the processing fee again.